 - Our date for arrival in Barcelona is May 1st, 2020.

 Look into how to select a neighborhood, using airbnbs, firms, etc. Keep in mind that the visa may require something

-- I will use temporary housing (AirBnb, HomeAway, etc) while I select the official barrio and apartment.
-There is no time limit on when I need to sign a lease.
+- We will use temporary housing (AirBnb, HomeAway, etc) while we select an official barrio and apartment.
+There is no time limit on when we need to sign a lease.
 In fact, there really is no need at all, with the exception of needing an address for shipments.
 AirBnb could be the permanent way to go.
 My current budget (including utilities and internet) is almost exactly the same as what we paid for our last multi-month stay in Barceloneta.
-It might be best to rent a PO box for deliveries and just spend a few months here and a few months there.
+It might even be best to rent a PO box for deliveries and just spend a few months here and a few months there.
 And let it lapse for extended trips back home.

 Sell, Sell, Sell